- Rail Trail

 - former Railway

-This trail is not open or developed.
-It is one of 17 potential rail trails in NSW
+Only a short section in Corowa is currently open.
+It is one of 17 potential rail trails in NSW.

 - Picturesque rural town of Culcairn, on the main Sydney-Melbourne railway line